divadbaroon/Junov.1/usage/create_package/README.md

 Additional examples can be found in the /training directory.

 ## Training your model
-From the root directory run the following command:
+From the root directory run the following command and enter the name of the package in which you would like to train:
 ```Bash
 python -m training.begin_training_session
 ```

 ## Use The Command
-Now, you can run the main program to see the command in action:
+Now, run the main program to see the command in action:
 ```Bash
 python main.py
 ```